| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 EW_Fi.func |

-function to calculate row-wise Expectation of Fisher information Fi, default is EW_Fi_MLM_func |
+function to calculate entry wise expectation of Fisher information Fi, default EW_Fi_MLM_func. |

-tuning parameter, the generated design pints distance threshold, || x_i(0) - x_j(0) || >= delta, default 1e-5 |
+merging threshold for initial design, such that, || x_i(0) - x_j(0) || >= delta0, default 1e-5 |

 epsilon |